codewars/docs/content/languages/java/junit.md

 kind: reference
 ---

-You can use JUnit [4](https://junit.org/junit4/) or [5](https://junit.org/junit5/) assertions in Codewars.
+You can use JUnit [4](https://junit.org/junit4/) or [5](https://junit.org/junit5/) in Codewars.
 5 offers nesting, pretty name display and multiple test classes.

 Note that JUnit assertions use `(expected, actual)` parameter ordering rather than the typical `(actual, expected)`.